Navi Mumbai Maharashtra, India Travel Guide

 "Namaste" or "Namaskar," with palms joined together, is a respectful greeting.
 A simple "hello" is also common, especially with younger generations.

 Conservative dress is advisable, especially for women.
 Shoulders and knees remain covered.
 Remove shoes before entering temples, mosques, or gurdwaras.
-Women may need a head covering.
+Women could need a head covering.

 Eat with your right hand if consuming traditional Indian food.
 Avoid pointing with fingers.
 Do not waste food.
-Tipping 5-10% is customary in sit-down restaurants.
+Tipping 5-TEN percent is customary in sit-sit-down restaurants.

 Always seek permission to photograph people, especially women and children.
 Some religious sites or museums prohibit photography or charge a fee.